While you cannot dictate how people will relate with you and their attitudes, you can determine your response to them.

 Be Polite in Your Email

-Some words are simply polite e.g. ‘Could you?’ or ‘May I?’.
-Avoid CAPITALIZING some words or phrase, it could send wrong signals in this case and not emphasis.
+Some words are simply polite e.g. ‘Could you?' or ‘May I?'.
+Avoid CAPITALIZING some words or phrase, it could send wrong signals in this case and not the emphasis.
 The use of exclamation marks or multiple exclamations could pass as having a bad attitude or unnecessary rudeness.
 Your non-verbal means of communication (e.g. facial expression and body posture) cannot be assessed by your boss; neither the tone of your voice nor pitch.
 Avoid sarcasm and phrases and/or sentences that might connote it.

 It is not necessary to copy someone superior to your boss or anyone else in your email.
 Most people want to appear right and justified in their actions when they feel they are being observed by others.
 This may escalate the conflict.